 In some parts of Nigeria, some women are also involved.
 You need to do your findings in advance to know how it is done where your bride-to-be is from.

-Is Marriage Introduction only for Nigerian Men and Excludes Foreign Men?
+Is Marriage Introduction only for Nigerian Men and Does it Exclude Foreign Men?

 The Western proposal is a foreign or borrowed culture, and so not recognized in Nigerian culture.